Cloth Nappies, Washable Nappies, Reusable Nappies, All in one Nappies

 Money is a big factor in choosing a nappy system.
 It’s the initial outlay that puts a lot of people off.
 When buying disposables people don’t realise just how much it’s costing them because the money is spent in dribs and drabs.

-Many councils run incentive schemes.
-Bottom Line Project - A Lancashire and Blackpool wide scheme to provide parents with an opportunity to try real nappies Bottom Line Real Nappy Project where they offer £45 towards to the cost of real nappies (£70 for two or more children).
-Making them more affordable to try.
-Visit your council website and see what’s on offer in your area.
+Many councils run incentive schemes visit your council website and see what’s on offer in your area.
 These schemes are designed to encourage people to try cloth nappies.

 When you're expecting a baby the type of nappy your baby will be wearing may not be high on your list of priorities.
 However your baby will spend almost every hour for the next 2½ years wearing a nappy, so it is important that you make the right choice for both you and your baby.